curlyLasagna/Data-Mining-Coursework/Assignment_1/main.typ

 = Conclusion

 Our analysis shows how a vehicle's features are significant predictors of miles per gallon.
-By experimenting with different data preprocessing methodologies and constructing a linear regression model, we achieved a model with a respectable $R^2$ score and low mean absolute error, which indicates
+By experimenting with different data preprocessing methodologies such as normalization, binning and distribution transformation to improve model performance, we achieved a linear regression model with a respectable $R^2$ score and low mean absolute error, which indicates our model can predict a vehicle's mpg fairly well.

+In comparing distribution transformation, we found that log transformation gave us a result that closely resembles a normal distribution through comparing the normal QQ plot of each transformation.
+This improvements in normality is a benefit to the regression model since linear models perform much better when the features more closely resemeble a normal distribution and with outliers mitigated.
+It made sense that log transformation was the most effective as displacement is a postively skewed feature.